potatojoayo/KNU_Movie_web/README.md

   It can easily built with VS Code or Android Studio.<br/>
   Along with in OS, flutter and dart plugins should be installed in either ide.<br/>
   <br/>
-  The server is alway on by aws ec2 via flask, a python web frame work.<br/>
+  The server, aws ec2, is alway on via flask, a python web frame work.<br/>
   <br/>
   Transaction controll was not considered since there will be minor problems which are hardly noticable.<br/>
   There are only two function that user can write on DB, register and rating.<br/>